truenas/documentation/content/en/hub/solutions/vmware/vcenter-usage.md

 vCenter has a default limit of eight NFS datastores per ESX host.
 See this[VMware article](https://kb.vmware.com/s/article/1020652) about maximum supported volumes  for more details.

-Datastores that already exist on the TrueNAS® system are shown, along with an option to mount an existing volume.
+Datastores that already exist on the TrueNAS® system are shown.
 Other types of shares created and managed through the TrueNAS® web interface are not shown here.

 #### Add Datastore